-I attached this letter complete with a tagline of my website below my name to help him focus his mind, fired it off by e-mail and asked for an acknowledgement that never arrived.
+I fired it off by e-mail and asked for an acknowledgement that never arrived.

-In the meantime, I had asked the garage where I bought it from to price this part up and the cost of fitting it and I did my due diligence on Companies House to see who the Directors and Shareholders are at the garage I was at loggerheads with.
+I asked the garage where I bought it from to price this part up and the cost of fitting it.
+I also did my due diligence on Companies House to see who the Directors and Shareholders were at the garage I was at loggerheads with.

-The price of the replacement panel is £53 and to fit it would cost £117, although it would cost the garage nothing if they simply did the right thing for the sake of goodwill, reputational risk, the potential loss of a longstanding customer who has spoken well of them on social media in the past and everything else.
+The price of the replacement panel was £53 and £117 to fit it.
+It would cost the garage nothing if they simply did the right thing for the sake of goodwill, reputational risk and the potential loss of a longstanding customer who has spoken well of them on social media in the past.

-I was prepared to take this to Court and it would have made the newspapers, as I don’t do things by halves!
+I was prepared to take this to the Small Claims Court and it would have made the newspapers.
 Would you seriously bother arguing with a longstanding customer over a £50 panel?

-I came home this afternoon, printed off the letter I had e-mailed, signed it and hand delivered it to the garage knowing who the Directors and Shareholders are that work in the shop.
-I asked one of the staff his name and if he was one of the Directors and Shareholders, he confirmed that he was and I replied by saying that I thought so as I had checked on Companies House before I warmed to my theme by saying that I had e-mailed his Partner last night, asked for a reply and I hadn’t heard anything.
+I came home that afternoon, printed off the letter I had e-mailed, signed it and hand delivered it to the garage knowing who the Directors and Shareholders are that work in the shop.
+I asked one of the staff his name and if he was one of the Directors and Shareholders and he confirmed that he was.
+I replied by saying that I thought so as I had checked on Companies House.
+I also said that I had e-mailed his Partner last night, asked for a reply and I hadn’t heard anything.
 Before I could take it much further, he said that they had a brief discussion this morning and agreed to order the part and get it replaced.

-In all fairness, he apologised twice for the lack of a courtesy reply from his Partner and therein lies a lesson in itself.
-If a professional complainer is rattled and you have agreed to settle his complaint, the best thing you can do is to let him know by e-mail as soon as possible and not rattle his cage even more by avoiding him!
+He apologised twice for the lack of a courtesy reply from his Partner and therein lies a lesson in itself.
+If you have agreed to settle a complaint, the best thing you can do is to let the customer know as soon as possible and not rattle their cage even more by avoiding them!

-He did say that, “We cannot be certain that it happened here…” and it was clear this was a decision that rankled them a bit, although I countered it by saying that the law of probabilities says that it is likely that it has in the eyes of a reasonable man and this is not wear and tear.
+He did say that, “We cannot be certain that it happened here…” and it was clear this was a decision that rankled them a bit.
+I counted it by saying that the law of probabilities says that it is likely in the eyes of a reasonable man, and this is not wear and tear.

-However, my work was done and I left it at that.
-That wasn’t the end of the saga though and this blog here explains what happened next.
+My work was done and I left it at that.
+That wasn’t the end of the saga though.